brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-03-future-of-tweeting-about-unfamiliar-subjects.md

----
-layout: post
-title: Future of tweeting about unfamiliar subjects!
+# Future of tweeting about unfamiliar subjects!
----

 There's a subtle mystery behind why James Bond has always been portrayed as the savior of the <a href="http://en.wikipedia.org/wiki/Capitalism">capitalist economy</a>.
 He is the messiah of the British superpower whose villains are essentially from socialistic nations - Cuba, North Korea, Russia, Hungary, etc.